vktr-r2/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Project was primarily focused on introducing us to front-end dynamic websit design using HTML, CSS, and DOM manipulation using JQuery.
+Secondary focus was on further honing back-end skills with Express, HTTP, and GET/POST requests and responses.

 ## Tablet view